 Resource costs

 The model includes costs associated with CF tariff banding, high cost antibiotic therapies, hospital i.v. days, i.v. antibiotics, transplantation and the adherence intervention.
-The proportion of patients in each band of the CF tariff according to FEV1 stratum were derived from the CF Registry [11]; banding tariff costs were taken from the latest NHS National Tariff [12].
-Usage of specific antibiotic products was estimated from the CF Registry dataset [11].
+The proportion of patients in each band of the CF tariff according to FEV1 stratum were derived from the CF Registry [12]; banding tariff costs were taken from the latest NHS National Tariff [13].
+Usage of specific antibiotic products was estimated from the CF Registry dataset [12].
 The analysis assumes that patients are prescribed these treatments according to their licensed dosing schedules rather than according to patient adherence levels.
-Unit costs for nebulised and DPI antibiotics were derived from British National Formulary (BNF) 2016 [19].
+Unit costs for nebulised and DPI antibiotics were derived from British National Formulary (BNF) 2016 [20].
 Transplantation costs were based on personal communication (Kim Cox, NHS England).
 The costs of i.v. antibiotics (tobramycin and ceftazidime) were sourced from Sheffield Teaching Hospitals (personal communication: Tim Gleeson, STH).
-The cost of a hospital i.v. day was based on NHS Reference Costs 2014/15; as there is no inpatient cost relating to CF exacerbations, the daily cost associated with a long stay inpatient admission for bronchiectasis with complications and comorbidity score 0 was assumed (daily cost = £361.68) [20].
+The cost of a hospital i.v. day was based on NHS Reference Costs 2014/15; as there is no inpatient cost relating to CF exacerbations, the daily cost associated with a long stay inpatient admission for bronchiectasis with complications and comorbidity score 0 was assumed (daily cost = £361.68) [21].
 The model assumes that 54% i.v. days take place in hospital; the remaining 46% are assumed to take place at the patient’s home and do not lead to additional costs for the NHS.
 The costs of the adherence intervention were assumed to include a once-only cost for data transfer hardware of £121.20 plus an ongoing annual data transfer cost of £583.44 per patient.
+The analysis assumes that the training and implementation costs associated with the behavioural impact component of the adherence intervention would be absorbed into routine clinic appointments undertaken by CF healthcare practitioners and therefore these costs have been excluded.

 Model evaluation methods

 Cost-effectiveness was expressed in terms of the incremental cost per QALY gained.
 Uncertainty surrounding the cost-effectiveness of the adherence intervention was explored using deterministic sensitivity analysis (DSA) and probabilistic sensitivity analysis (PSA).
-DSAs were conducted to explore the impact of alternative time horizons, assuming that the intervention impacts on exacerbation rates only, reduced impacts on exacerbation rates, and altering assumptions regarding cost and utility parameters.
-In addition, a further scenario was conducted whereby treatment costs were calculated according to expected adherence levels in each group, based on Daniels et al [3] (36% drug consumption in current CF care group) and Demonceau et al [6] (63.7% drug consumption for the adherence intervention group).
+The PSA included all uncertain model parameters and was implemented using simple Monte Carlo sampling methods.
+DSAs were conducted to explore the impact of alternative time horizons and shorter durations of treatment effect, assuming that the intervention impacts on exacerbation rates only, reduced impacts on exacerbation rates, and altering assumptions regarding cost and utility parameters.
+In addition, a further scenario was conducted whereby treatment costs were calculated according to expected adherence levels in each group, based on Daniels et al [4] (36% drug consumption in current CF care group) and Demonceau et al [7] (63.7% drug consumption for the adherence intervention group).

 Model validation methods

 Several measures were taken to verify the implemented model and to the ensure the credibility of its underlying conceptual basis.
 These included internal peer review by clinical experts, scrutiny of the implemented model coding and formulae, checking the accuracy of all model inputs against sources, investigating potentially discrepant or unexpected results identified through black box testing and double-programming of the deterministic model.
+Whilst the results of the CFHealthHub ACtiF trial will not be available until at least September 2019, once available, this evidence will allow the economic analysis to be updated using prospectively collected randomised data; this will also enable the comparison of the predictions of this pre-trial and post-trial analyses.

 3. RESULTS